This post may contain affiliate links. Read my disclosure policy.

 - No eggs or mayo.
 Whether you don’t like mayo, have an egg allergy, are concerned about using raw eggs, or just want to lighten things up, Greek yogurt is the perfect substitute for that creamy consistency.

 - No anchovies either.
 This is the ingredient that usually gives Caesar its characteristic umami flavor.
-But you can get that from Worcestershire, and not have to deal with little fishies.
+But you can get that from Worcestershire and not have to deal with little fishies.
 And if you avoid all seafood, coconut or liquid aminos can be substituted.

-While this recipe skips the heavier ingredients, it still is simple to make with pantry staples.
+This Greek Yogurt Caesar Dressing is simple to make with pantry staples.
 Here’s a quick overview, but you can find the full amounts and detailed instructions.

 - Plain Greek yogurt.
 Use nonfat, lowfat, or whole milk yogurt depending on whether you want to cut calories or make a keto-friendly salad dressing.